Bomjan/Lyric/README.md

 - **Interactive Chord Diagrams** - Visual guitar chord representations
 - **Auto-Scroll** - Automatic lyric scrolling with adjustable speed
 - **Chord Indicators** - See which chord plays with each lyric line
+- **Song Transpose** - Change key up/down by semitones to match your vocal range
+- **Playback Speed Control** - Adjust auto-scroll speed from 0.5x to 2x with visual controls

 ### Song Management
 - **Powerful Search** - Search by song title, artist, or tags